 Fall for the fairy-tale Georgia!

 Fall for the fairy-tale Georgia!
-See what Georgia has in store for you from the West to the East and from North to the South.
+See what Georgia has in store for you from the West to the East and from the North to the South.
 Discover the mysteries of the Caucasian nature and architecture.
-Dive in the waters of the Black Sea.
+Dive into the water of the Black Sea.
 See the peaks of the Caucasus.
-Explore green valleys, feel the freedom and every nook and cranny of Georgian cities.
+Explore green valleys, feel freedom and every nook and cranny of Georgian cities.
 Enjoy exquisite wine, delicious food and long feasts.
 Go to colorful flea markets.
-Explore the history in monasteries, tserkovs, fortresses and fortified walls.
-Listen to incredible legends that will get you directly to the world of magic, where impossible is nothing…
+Explore the history of monasteries, tserkovs, fortresses and fortified walls.
+Listen to incredible legends that will get you directly to the world of magic, where there is nothing impossible .…

 care of the English-speaking tour guide and owner of the Tamada Tour